simonpcouch/gbfs/README.md

 ## Installation

-We’re now on CRAN\!
-Install the latest release, 1.2.0, with:
+We’re on CRAN\!
+Install the latest release with:

 ``` r
 install.packages("gbfs")
 library(gbfs)
 ```

-You can install the development version of `gbfs` from github with:
+You can install the developmental version of `gbfs` from GitHub with:

 ``` r
 # install.packages("devtools")